 As you can see, anything in the red that’s over 140/90 is considered “high” blood pressure.
 The yellow zone is better, but still a problem.

-Now, the reason I like it lower is because studies1 have found that lower than 120 mmHG Systolic (top number) caused
+Now, the reason I like it lower is that studies1 have found that lower than 120 mmHg Systolic (top number) caused

 - 38% lower “heart failure”

 So if you want to live longer, lowering your blood pressure levels below 120/80 is a huge benefit and a necessity for total health.
-I would skip the drugs and try to do it naturally.
+I would try to do it naturally.

 - Sprint Research Group, Wright JT, Jr., Williamson JD, et al. A Randomized Trial of Intensive versus Standard Blood-Pressure Control.
 N Engl J Med.
 2015;373(22):2103-16.